 Are you considering getting your significant other a Peloton exercise bike for Valentine’s Day?
 What a great idea!
 While prices are down for first-generation Pelotons, there are still other options to consider.

 And if you are reading my blog, you are probably looking for a cheaper alternative to the Peloton.
 I get it – you may not be able to afford to buy a Peloton bike and/or want to pay its $39 monthly fee.
 I didn’t want to, that is for sure.
 That is where the genius of their Peloton App comes into play.
-For only $12.99 per month, you can access all of the same live and on-demand classes on your own bike.
+For only $24 per month (the new 2024 price for unlimited classes), you can access all of the same live and on-demand classes on your own bike.
 Brilliant.
 There are a bunch of other bikes out there that can be paired with the Peloton App.
 I tried a bunch before I bought my Sunny and here is what I found.

 There are some amazing deals about to drop.
 So if you are in the market for a spin bike to use at home with the Peloton App, some weights for strength training (which have been difficult to come by during this pandemic), or a heart rate monitor, this is your chance to save big.
 You may even be able to score a deal on a flat-screen TV for watching the Peloton App on the big screen (like I do).